-- endPoint indicates an endpoint. - ak and sk indicate the temporary AK and SK, and token indicates the security token.
+- - endPoint indicates an endpoint, which can be queried from Regions and Endpoints. - ak and sk indicate the temporary AK and SK, and token indicates the security token.
 For details about how to obtain them, see Access Keys (AK/SK).

-6.3 Using a Presigned URL to Upload Data to OBS
+12.3 Using a Presigned URL to Upload Data to OBS

 Each request initiated by an app client applies for a presigned URL from the app server.
 The validity period of the presigned URL is determined by the app server.
-Figure 6-2 describes the process.
+Figure 12-2 describes the process.

-Figure 6-2 Process for a mobile app to access data in OBS
+Figure 12-2 Process for a mobile app to access data in OBS